-As North Cascades Landscape Director, Megan oversees The Wilderness Society’s efforts to protect Washington’s wild places and ensure equitable access to the outdoors.
+As WA State Director and North Cascades Landscape Director, Megan oversees The Wilderness Society’s efforts to protect Washington’s wild places and ensure equitable access to the outdoors.

 Throughout her career, Megan has worked closely with diverse stakeholders, scientists, and elected officials to advocate for and implement enduring solutions for protecting our wildest public lands.
 She has led highly successful conservation campaigns in Montana, Washington, Oregon, Alaska, Utah and at the national level.